openpreserve/jpylyzer/doc/jpylyzerUserManual.md

 Installation of Debian packages (Ubuntu/Linux) {#installation-debian}
 --------------------------------------------------

-For a number of Linux architectures Debian packages of *jpylyzer* exist.
+For Linux, Debian packages of *jpylyzer* exist.
 To install, simply download the *.deb* file, double-click on it and select *Install Package*.
 Alternatively you can also do this in the command terminal by typing:

-    sudo dpkg -i jpylyzer_1.13.0_i386.deb
+    sudo dpkg -i opf-jpylyzer_2.0.0_all.deb

 In both cases you need to have administrative privileges.